Philip IV of France: War with Flanders

-Philip suffered a major embarrassment when an army of 2,500 noble men-at-arms (knights and squires) and 4,000 infantry he sent to suppress an uprising in Flanders was defeated in the Battle of the Golden Spurs near Kortrijk on 11 July 1302.
-Philip reacted with energy to the humiliation and the Battle of Mons-en-Pévèle followed two years later, which ended in a decisive French victory.
-Consequently, in 1305, Philip forced the Flemish to accept a harsh peace treaty; the peace exacted heavy reparations and humiliating penalties, and added to the royal territory the rich cloth cities of Lille, Douai, and Bethune, sites of major cloth fairs.
+Philip suffered a major setback when an army of 2,500 noble men-at-arms (knights and squires) and 4,000 infantry he sent to suppress an uprising in Flanders was defeated in the Battle of the Golden Spurs near Kortrijk on 11 July 1302.
+Philip reacted with energy two years later at the Battle of Mons-en-Pévèle, which ended in a decisive French victory.
+Consequently, in 1305, Philip forced the Flemish to accept a harsh peace treaty which exacted heavy reparations and penalties and added to the royal territory the rich cloth cities of Lille, Douai, and Bethune, sites of major cloth fairs.
 Béthune, first of the Flemish cities to yield, was granted to Mahaut, Countess of Artois, whose two daughters, to secure her fidelity, were married to Philip's two sons.

 Crusades and diplomacy with Mongols

 Philip had various contacts with the Mongol power in the Middle East, including reception at the embassy of the Uyghur monk Rabban Bar Sauma, originally from the Yuan dynasty of China.
 Bar Sauma presented an offer of a Franco-Mongol alliance with Arghun of the Mongol Ilkhanate in Baghdad.
 Arghun was seeking to join forces between the Mongols and the Europeans, against their common enemy the Muslim Mamluks.
 In return, Arghun offered to return Jerusalem to the Christians, once it was re-captured from the Muslims.
 Philip seemingly responded positively to the request of the embassy by sending one of his noblemen, Gobert de Helleville, to accompany Bar Sauma back to Mongol lands.
 There was further correspondence between Arghun and Philip in 1288 and 1289, outlining potential military cooperation.
 However, Philip never actually pursued such military plans.

 In April 1305, the new Mongol ruler Öljaitü sent letters to Philip, the Pope, and Edward I of England.
 He again offered a military collaboration between the Christian nations of Europe and the Mongols against the Mamluks.
 European nations attempted another Crusade but were delayed, and it never took place.
 On 4 April 1312, another Crusade was promulgated at the Council of Vienne.
 In 1313, Philip "took the cross", making the vow to go on a Crusade in the Levant, thus responding to Pope Clement V's call.
 He was, however, warned against leaving by Enguerrand de Marigny and died soon after in a hunting accident.